kart-projects/DataExplorer/README.md

 Describe.py - Python file to begin exploration of data.
 Here we will create different functions to describe the data.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
-No specific Licensing needed please feel free to use the code here as you would like!!!!
+This repo is the work of Karthic Gunasekaran, no specific acknowledgements to include...yet! but this repo will grow fast in the near future, so keep looking for updates.
+Also, no specific licensing needed, please feel free to use the code available here as you would like!